Fall Lawn Growth Cycle- Milorganite Agronomist

 If your lawn isn’t perfect and has a handful of weeds, our first choice is to pull them out by hand, roots and all.
 If there are more, spot spray with an herbicide.
 If your lawn is overrun by weeds (50-60%), then it might be time to consider starting over.

-Herbicides work well in the fall for controlling weeds, because like grass, they’re focused on storing energy in their roots.
-This makes them more susceptible to post emergence herbicides—those that kill weeds after they’re growing.
+Herbicides work well in the fall for controlling weeds because, like grass, they’re focused on storing energy in their roots.
+This makes them more susceptible to post-emergence herbicides—those that kill weeds after they’re growing.
 There’s less opportunity for the herbicides to work effectively when the weeds aren’t actively growing.

 Do your research before you go to your nearest big box store and buy a bag or jug of herbicide.
 Pick the wrong one and you could kill your entire lawn!
 Not all herbicides can be used on all varieties of northern or southern grass varieties, so it’s critical to know the type of grass you have.
-Also know your weeds, so you can verify that the herbicide you choose kills them.
+Also, know your weeds, so you can verify that the herbicide you choose kills them.
 Application is also dependent on temperature and moisture, so always follow the manufacturer’s application guidelines and safety precautions.
 Again, do it wrong and you run the risk of killing your entire lawn.

-Dethatching also helps keep two lawn diseases at bay: red thread and pink patch, which thrive in cool, overcast, wet weather, especially with extended periods drizzle—a typical fall in many areas.
-These lawn diseases over-winter in thatch and organic lawn debris, so removing it now will help give your lawn a healthy start in spring, which is when these diseases become active.
+Dethatching also helps keep two lawn diseases at bay: red thread and pink patch, which thrive in cool, overcast, wet weather, especially with extended periods of drizzle—a typical fall in many areas.
+These lawn diseases remain over-winter in thatch and organic lawn debris, so removing it now will help give your lawn a healthy start in spring, which is when these diseases become active.

 Light to heavy shade and fall’s cool temperatures—spring’s cool temperatures, too—set the stage for powdery mildew to take hold, especially affecting Kentucky Bluegrass and sometimes fescues.
-You can use fungicides to handle the problem, but there are better, long-term solutions.
-Fall is also a good time to seed and overseed your lawn.
+You can use fungicides to handle the problem, but there are better long-term solutions.
+Fall is also a good time to reseed and overseed your lawn.
 Choose a grass variety that’s more shade-tolerant and mildew-resistant, such as improved Kentucky bluegrass cultivars and you’ll take care of the problem well into the future.

 When we make lawn-care recommendations for certain times of the year it’s because your lawn is in a particular growth cycle and how it’s likely being impacted by the weather.
 There’s a reason.
-That’s why.
+That’s the why.